-The Wilbanks Child Endangerment and Sexual Exploitation (CEASE) Clinic is the first of its kind in the nation, representing survivors of child sexual abuse in civil litigation and juvenile court dependency matters.
+The Wilbanks Child Endangerment and Sexual Exploitation (CEASE) Clinic is the first of its kind in the nation, representing survivors of child sexual abuse and exploitation in civil litigation and juvenile court dependency matters.
 The clinic not only provides direct representation to survivors, but also serves as a teaching center as part of the University of Georgia School of Law.

 Welcome to the Wilbanks CEASE Clinic